This week, our Free Culture Book Club continues to read Biodigital, a novel.

 - Creator: John Sundman

 - Length: 135,588 words

-- Content Advisories: Harsh language, sex, violence, death, technobabble, probably-unintentional meta-textual sexism, casual racism, mocking of psychological instability, use of sexual assault as a metaphor for mild inconvenience
+- Content Advisories: Coarse language, sex, violence, death, technobabble, probably-unintentional meta-textual sexism, casual racism, mocking of psychological instability, use of sexual assault as a metaphor for mild inconvenience

 This should go without saying—even though I’m going to repeat it with every Book Club installment—but Content Advisories are not any sort of judgment on my part, just topics that come up in the work that I noticed and might benefit from a particular mood or head space for certain audiences.
 It’s to help you make a decision, rather than a decision in and of itself.